D4rkF4iry/Tbotnet/Tbotnet/README.md

 #//D4rkF4iry
 #//OG:Lynch_Shane_Optre

+1. step use the Setup.py script in the folder Tbotnet/SETUP/.
+2. step open the Installinterminal.txt % copy&paste into terminal with the terminal commands
+3. you are ready to start up ur botnet!
+4. down below is the complete tutorial to get you going

 ### Bot.py
 The Bot script creates a socket on the specified port and starts listening for the Master.
 Once the Master makes the connection, it is first authenticated using a handshake process, if the authentication is successful, the Bot sends the Master it’s current time.
 The Master then replies with a message containing the Target Server’s hostname and port number, as well as when to attack, taking into account any time difference between the Bot and the Master.